adamcysec/ping_sweeper/README.md

 ## Description
 Simple ping sweeper tool using scapy.

-Allows you to use an IP, range of IPs, or cidr range, or all at the same time.
+Allows you to use an IP, range of IPs, cidr range, or all at the same time.

 ## Dependencies
 ping_sweeper.py requires the following dependencies: